December 06, 2012

 Villani sworn in as judge in Jefferson County - Becky Malkovich

-A standing-room only crowd welcomed Judge Nicole L. Villani to the 2nd Judicial Circuit during a swearing-in ceremony Tuesday at Jefferson County Courthouse.
+A crowd, made up of standing-room only, welcomed Judge Nicole L. Villani to the 2nd Judicial Circuit during a swearing-in ceremony on Tuesday at Jefferson County Courthouse.